-We connect households to easy, safe and affordable water through piped water grids
+We connect households to clean, affordable water through piped water grids and RO plants

 How we do it